JazzXHiro/Obsidian/2 - Source Notes/Academics/Projects/GP Capstone Project/Dialogue/Dialogue Flow.md

 “I guess you must’ve heard… the incident yesterday.
 Father and his little girl found the body.
 I heard the poor kid was shaken up pretty badly.”

 **Player:**
 "I could only imagine, being a kid and coming across all that.
-A child should never have to go through that.
-Do you know "
+A child should never have to go through that."

+**Player:**
+"Has the body been identified yet?"

+**Driver:**
+"No not yet."

 **Driver:**
 “People say it happened somewhere near the ridge.
 Locals think it’s the cultists again.
 They used to run rituals up here back in the 80s—until the Feds shut it down.”